agustrionopj/NEW-BosschaWeb/content/en/home/pengumuman.md

 # Hero widget.
-widget = "hero"  # Do not modify this line! headless = true active = false  # Activate this widget? true/false weight = 1  # Order that this section will appear.
+widget = "hero"  # Do not modify this line! headless = true active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.

 # title = "Pengamatan Hilal Ramadhan 1440 H/2019 M (LIVE)"
-title = "Berita Dukacita"
+title = "Updates regarding COVID-19"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
-hero_media = "jorga.jpg"
+hero_media = "closed.png"

 [design.background]
   # Apply a background color, gradient, or image.